NahidRabbi/a8-book-gallery/README.md

-BookVibe
+BookGallery

-BookVibe is a web application that allows users to create their read lists, add books to their wishlist, and explore various subscription plans.
+BookGallery is a web application that allows users to create their read lists, add books to their wishlist, and explore various subscription plans.

 Unleash Your Imagination: Find Your Next Favorite Read Among Our Diverse Collection!